createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-11-03
+🗓️ 2025-11-04
-💬 "There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will." — Epictetus
+💬 "Stay committed to your decisions, but stay flexible in your approach." — Tony Robbins
 <!--END_SECTION:quote-->